Noise-Driven Exploration and Transient Freezing Select Flat Minima in Stochastic Gradient Descent: Abstract

 \section{Abstract}

 Stochastic gradient descent (SGD) is central to deep learning, yet the dynamical origin of its preference for flatter, more generalizable solutions remains unclear.
-Here, by analyzing SGD learning dynamics, we identify a nonequilibrium mechanism governing solution selection.
-Numerical experiments reveal a transient exploratory phase in which SGD trajectories repeatedly escape sharp valleys and transition toward flatter regions of the loss landscape.
-By using a tractable physical model, we show that the SGD noise reshapes the landscape into an effective potential that favors flat solutions.
-Crucially, we uncover a transient freezing mechanism: as training proceeds, growing energy barriers suppress inter-valley transitions and ultimately trap the dynamics within a single basin.
-Increasing the SGD noise strength delays this freezing, which enhances convergence to flatter minima.
-Together, these results provide a unified physical framework linking learning dynamics, loss-landscape geometry, and generalization, and suggest principles for the design of more effective optimization algorithms.
+Here, by analyzing SGD learning dynamics, we identify a nonequilibrium mechanism that governs solution selection during training.
+Numerical experiments reveal a transient exploratory phase in which SGD trajectories repeatedly escape sharp valleys and migrate toward flatter regions of the loss landscape before becoming confined to a final basin.
+Using a tractable physical model, we show that SGD noise reshapes the loss landscape into an effective potential that preferentially stabilizes flat solutions.
+We further uncover a transient freezing mechanism: as training progresses, the flattening landscape suppresses transitions between competing valleys.
+Stronger SGD noise delays this freezing transition, prolonging the exploratory phase and thereby increasing the probability of convergence to flatter minima.
+Together, these results provide a unified physical framework connecting learning dynamics, loss-landscape geometry, and generalization, and suggest guiding principles for the design of more effective optimization algorithms.